House votes to kick Rep. Ilhan Omar off Foreign Affairs Committee

 Republicans have pledged to take action against Omar and other Democrats since 2021, when Democrats controlled the House and voted to strip far-right GOP Reps.
 Marjorie Taylor Greene and Paul Gosar from their committee assignments over their own controversial comments.
 McCarthy restored both members to committee spots after he became speaker last month.

-Democrats decried the move as a politically motivated stunt, and pointed to McCarthy's decision to seat GOP Rep. George Santos to two committees despite Santos' admission that he fabricated large swaths of his biography.
-Santos told his colleagues this week that he would not serve on committees for the time being.
+Democrats have decried the move as a politically motivated stunt, and pointed to McCarthy's decision to seat GOP Rep. George Santos to two committees despite Santos' admission that he fabricated large swaths of his biography.
+Santos told his colleagues this week that he would not serve on committees.

-Several GOP holdouts had expressed due process concerns about the Omar resolution but ultimately supported it after the addition of a provision that establishes an appeals process for those removed from committees.
-GOP Rep. Nancy Mace of South Carolina, one of those with reservations who in the end voted for the resolution, said she secured a commitment from McCarthy to support working with Democrats to reform the process for removal, with the goal of avoiding an endless tit-for-tat when control of the House flips.

-"Everybody recognizes on both sides that you don't want to keep going back and forth," Mace told reporters on Capitol Hill.
-"So if this is going to be the standard, let's create the standard together going forward and actually have a process, because we have a process for censorship, we have a process for expelling a member from Congress, but we don't have a process in the rules or in the Ethics Committee to remove a member from your committees."
+McCarthy said Wednesday that Republicans were moving forward with the vote to remove Omar.
+Several GOP holdouts who had expressed concerns about due process ultimately supported the resolution with the addition of a provision establishing an appeals process.
+Republicans hold a slim majority in the House, leaving little room for defections.

-The speaker said Wednesday that there are "many committees" Omar can serve on, but the Foreign Affairs Committee, given the sensitivity of its work, isn't one of them.
+The speaker said there are "many committees" Omar can serve on, but the Foreign Affairs Committee, with all the classified information it entails, isn't one of them.

 "I'm not saying she can't have committees," McCarthy said after a meeting at the White House.
 "But to sit on Foreign Affairs, I worry about … what the rest of the world looks at, every single word that is said there.
 I'm worried about predetermining what she believes in that situation.
 She admitted herself, she didn't even know referring to financial money, dollars, was a trope for those who happen to be Jewish."